jacceko/MC-Midnight-Commander-in-EVERY-DOCKER-Container/README.md

 **Midnight-Commander-in-EVERY-DOCKER-Container**

-Script in bash for Auto exec/install Midnight Commander in your apps dockers containers - Every containers based on debian/alpine/centos/ubi/ubuntu)
+Script in bash for Auto exec/install Midnight Commander in your apps dockers containers - it work in Every containers based on debian/alpine/centos/ubi/ubuntu)

 If you ever want to copy files inside working container or to/from container to host in easy way, you may want to have mc in every container.